• Home

 Where are they located?

-Only fourteen mountains on Earth rise above 8,000 metres (26,247 feet), and all lie almost entirely within three countries: Nepal, China (Tibet), and Pakistan.
+The world's fourteen 8,000 m summits all lie almost entirely within three countries: Nepal, China (Tibet), and Pakistan.
+These extraordinary peaks attract many adventurers for base camp trekking and mountain climbing.
 A number of summits straddle international borders, while others sit fully within a single country.

 • Nepal - China border: Everest (8,849 m) | Lhotse (8,516 m) | Makalu (8,485 m) | Cho Oyu (8,188 m)